The Better food journey

 It’s the UN Food Systems Summit on September 23, 2021 and the preparation process has certainly proved an interesting one.
 Innumerable conversations.
 Many, many, meetings.
 Scores of dialogues.
 Protests.
 Thousands of ideas for what needs to change.
 People from different spaces and sectors gathering in Zoom rooms.

 Will the Summit fulfil its vision of driving action to transform food systems towards the achievement of the SDGs?
 That, I think, will depend on what happens afterwards.
 As a recent paper put it, transforming food systems is essentially a process of governing change - a “governance effort to alter undesired emergent properties of the system into desired properties” (such as from unhealthy diets to healthy diets, from negative impacts on nature to positive ones).
-While the pre-summit process has not guaranteed this change will happen, it has provided some important clues about what governance needs to look like to ensure that it does.
+The pre-summit process has not just brought significant positive steps forward - but also provided some important clues about what governance needs to look like post-summit to ensure it's impact continues to build.
 Here are three lessons I took away from the pre-summit process about what the governance of change needs to do.

 Invite and encourage diversity of action